Fiat Money vs. Cryptocurrency

 Although the majority of fiat currencies are reliable, there are many exceptions that are subject to currency inflation and ineffective monetary policy.
-And, while this early period of cryptocurrency has been marked by significant market volatility, the emergence of stablecoins (price-stable digital assets with underlying collateral structures) strengthens the use case of digital currency as a store of value.
-Pegging cryptocurrency value to an underlying asset (fiat money, crypto, or commodity) has brought a reliable store-of-value functionality to cryptocurrencies.
+And, while this early period of evolution in the cryptocurrency and blockchain space has been marked by significant market volatility, the emergence of stablecoins (price-stable digital assets with underlying collateral structures) strengthens the use case of digital currency as a store of value.
+Pegging cryptocurrency value to an underlying asset (fiat money, crypto, or a commodity) has brought a reliable store-of-value functionality to cryptocurrencies.

 Similarly, many were hesitant to accept cryptocurrency as a form of payment when it was first introduced in 2009.
 However, the rapid expansion and adoption of digital currency markets indicates a growing acceptance of cryptocurrency on both the individual and the institutional level.
-For example, PayPal recently announced its integration of cryptocurrency for payments.
+For example, in Fall 2020 PayPal began offering U.S. account holders the ability to trade some cryptocurrencies — Bitcoin, Ethereum, Bitcoin Cash, and Litecoin to start — and it plans to extend this service to select international markets in first-half 2021.
 While fiat currency remains the dominant medium of exchange, cryptocurrency is making up remarkable ground as more and more people begin to realize the value of digital assets.

 With fiat currency, monetary policy by central banks is used to manage the value of each currency in relation to others.
 By printing money or adjusting interest rates for borrowing, governments try to raise or lower the value of their fiat currency.
 The value of each crypto unit depends on prevailing crypto market prices.

 To be a valid unit of account, each unit of money must also be divisible.
-For example, a fiat dollar can be broken down into quarters, dimes, nickels and pennies.
+For example, a fiat dollar can be broken down into quarters, dimes, nickels, and pennies.
 Cryptocurrency is particularly well suited towards divisibility because it is digital in nature.
-For example, bitcoin (BTC) is divisible into units as small as one satoshi, which is one hundred millionth of a single bitcoin.
+For example, BTC is divisible into units as small as one satoshi, which is one hundred millionth of a single bitcoin.

-Beyond these requirements, money must also be durable, portable, uniform, limited in supply, and acceptable.
+Beyond these requirements, money must also be durable, portable, uniform, limited in supply, and widely accepted.
 It’s apparent that the fiat money we use today meets all of these criteria, hence its universal use.